arshad-chpl/Flutter-task-track/Projects/05_figma_replica/notes-organization-task.md

 - User can choose sort option.
 - Sort option should apply with current filter and search.
-- Pinned notes should still stay above normal notes unless viewing archived notes.

-## Step 7: Search Should Work With Filters
+## Step 5: Search Should Work With Filters

 Search should still work after filters are added.